Facebook and LinkedIn Both Offer Job Posting Services for Businesses

 - Facebook lets add all sorts of information to your job posting – like location, benefits, salary information, work schedule, hours per week, and more.
 A lot of this information is optional, but the more you can provide the better your results are likely to be.

 - Boosting (or advertising) Facebook jobs is relatively inexpensive and very easy.
 We recommend a budget of $100-150.
 You can set a daily budget and also a lifetime budget (meaning the maximum you want to spend over the life of the boost.

-- Facebook allows you to set up questions to ask your candidates (although they are not requried to answer them).
+- Facebook allows you to set up questions to ask your candidates (although they are not required to answer them).

-- When you recieve a new application, Facebook will let you know in the app on your phone and also send an email to the address you specify.
+- When you receive a new application, Facebook will let you know in the app on your phone and also send an email to the address you specify.